+The following table summarizes the undergraduate prizes awarded by the University.
 Prizes which are not specific to any School are listed under General.
 All other prizes are listed under the Faculty or Schools in which they are awarded.

-Information regarding the establishment of new prizes may be obtained from the Examinations Section located on the Ground Floor of the Chancellery
+Information regarding the establishment of new prizes may be obtained from the Examinations Section located on the Ground Floor of the Chancellery.

-Donor/Name of Prize Value \$ Awarded for General Sydney Technical College Union Award 50.00 and medal Leadership in the development of student affairs, and academic proficiency throughout the course.
-University of New South Wales Alumni Association Statuette Achievement for community benefit-students in their final or graduating year.
-School of Architecture Board of Architects of New South Wales 100.00 An outstanding graduand in the School of Architecture.
-Byrne & Davidson Roll-A-Door 100.00 11.121 History of Architecture I. Chamber of Manufactures of New South Wales 15.00 Subject selected by Head of School.
-Frank Fox Memorial 100.00 11.8511, 11.8521 or 11.8522 Historical Research.
-James Hardie & Co Pty Ltd 150.00 General proficiency throughout the Bachelor of Architecture degree course.
-Frank W. Peplow 24.00 Church Architecture.
-Royal Australian Institute of Architects 100.00 Architectural Design and allied subjects in last two years of Bachelor of Architecture degree course.
-School of Building Byrne & Davidson Roll-A-Door 200.00 Bachelor of Building degree course, Year 3.
-James Hardie & Co Pty Ltd 100.00 Bachelor of Building degree course, Year 1.
-Master Builders' Association of New South Wales 200.00 Merit performance in the Bachelor of Building degree course.
-O'Brien Glass Industries Ltd 300.00 Best undergraduate thesis in the Bachelor of Building degree course.
+Donor/Name of Prize Value \$ Awarded for General Sydney Technical College Union Award 150.00 and medal Leadership in the development of student affairs, and academic proficiency throughout the course University of New South Wales Alumni Association Statuette Achievement for community benefit - students in their final or graduating year

+School of Architecture Board of Architects of New South Wales 250.00 An outstanding graduand in the School of Architecture Byrne & Davidson Roll-A-Door 100.00 11.4307 World Architecture Frank Fox Memorial 150.00 11.4334 Historical Research C James Hardie & Co Pty Ltd 150.00 General proficiency throughout the Bachelor of Archi- tecture degree course Frank W. Peplow 100.00 Church Architecture or Design Royal Australian Institute of Architects 250.00 Architectural Design and allied subjects in last two years of Bachelor of Architecture degree course

+School of Building Byrne & Davidson Roll-A-Door 200.00 Bachelor of Building degree course, Year 3 James Hardie & Co Pty Ltd 100.00 Bachelor of Building degree course, Year 1 Institute of Wood Science (Australian Branch) Timber in Building 50.00 35.609 Building Science IX (Timber) Master Builders' Association of New South Wales 300.00 Merit performance in the Bachelor of Building degree course O'Brien Glass Industries Ltd 300.00 Best undergraduate thesis in the Bachelor of Building degree course

-Undergraduate University Prizes (continued) Donor∠Name of Prize Value \$ Awarded for School of Landscape Architect ure Lindsay Robertson Memorial 100.00 37.7124 Landscape Design and Construction II.
-School of Town Planning The NSW Planning and Environment Commission 150.00 Bachelor of Town Planning degree course, Year 5.
-Royal Aust Planning Institute, NSW Division 150.00 Bachelor of Town Planning degree course, Year 3.
-John Shaw Memorial 200.00 Best result in Thesis in the Bachelor of Town Planning degree course.
+Undergraduate University Prizes (continued)

+Donor/Name of Prize Value \$ Awarded for School of Town Planning The NSW Department of Environment and Planning 150.00 Bachelor of Town Planning degree course, Year 5 Royal Aust Planning Institute, NSW Division 150.00 Bachelor of Town Planning degree course, Year 3 John Shaw Memorial 200.00 Best result in Thesis in the Bachelor of Town Planning degree course